 Alternatively, occupying a retractable glass-domed area, there’s the Trident Grill (L & D), Taste (L) and a gelato station.
 Two specialty restaurants, Prego & Chef Nobu’s Silk Road & Sushi Bar, are complimentary for two visits per person on cruises up to 14 days.
 On 15-day or longer, each person can chow down at either place for four visits total.

-Prego was a one-time visit for me.
-It was okay but I was not impressed.
+Prego, the Italian option, was a one-time visit for me.
+The food was okay but I was not impressed.
 Silk Road and the Sushi Bar were by far my favorites for the remaining three specialty options.

 Rounding out the sixth restaurant is the Lido buffet.
 There’s always a crew member waiting to help carry your plate to a table.
 One of the nicest buffets at sea.
 Spotlessly clean, wonderful and varied selection at different food stations and great outdoor seating.
 If only they were open at dinner time.
 Rumor has it that after the November 2018 refurbishment, it will be open in the evenings.